VISEGRAD BLOG: Orban prepares to surf the populist wave again

 Unfortunately, some European Commissioners appear keen to hand Orban victory now without waiting to see how this will play out, by allowing Hungary to receive soon either or both its currently frozen RRF and Cohesion Funds.

-Abandoning its most effective lever on Orban during Hungary’s current economic problems would show that the EU has no real will to try to reverse Orban’s destruction of Hungary’s democracy and would just embolden him to spread his illiberal contagion to the rest of the EU and the neighbouring Balkan states.
+Abandoning its most effective lever on Orban during Hungary’s current economic problems would show that the EU has no real will to try to reverse Orban’s destruction of Hungary’s democracy, and would just embolden him to spread his illiberal contagion to the rest of the EU and the neighbouring Balkan states.